ackn14/react-spa-anime/README.md

 # Animel is Responsive SPA sample
 Animel is using React, Redux, Material-UI, etc...

-Please feel free to use it.
-DON'T forget to replace 'My profile', 'Google Analystics', 'Adsense' code.
-If you have any idea or betterment, please tell me([@y_kawase](https://twitter.com/y_kawase)).

 ```bash
 # Create Sample by animel
 git clone https://github.com/ykawase1011/animel.git